Copyright (c) 2007 THE THRASH METAL GUIDE

 ZSARNOK (HUNGARY)

-Classic thrash which mixes intense fast sections with slower hardcore-ish ones; the final result is a bit uneven, with the all-out thrashers being much superior to the rest, some of which reach a Slayer-esque intensity ("Utolsó Vacsora"), although the fuzzy guitar sound takes away some of the sharpness.
+Classic thrash which mixes intense fast sections with slower hardcore-ish ones; the final result is a bit uneven with the all-out thrashers much superior to the rest, some of them reaching a Slayer-esque intensity ("Utolsó Vacsora"), although the fuzzy guitar sound takes away some of the sharpness.

 Official Site